sonamkshenoy/sonamkshenoy.github.io/README.md

 ## More about my blog :P
 Here, you can find most of my paintings.
+There's also a feature to chat online with anyone who is on that particular page (chat page) at that time.
 Well!
 Originally named Funpedia, this is a website (as stated in the very name of the website :P), that I built just for fun!

 There is plenty of scope for improvement and also, a lot more left to add on!
 I would be extremely glad to hear your feedback so that the blog can be further enhanced!